MGM Resorts International: Name change and recent years (2010–present)

-On June 15, 2010, shareholders approved a name change from MGM Mirage to "MGM Resorts International", to emphasize the brand's global scope and increased non-gaming strategy.
+In June 2010, MGM Mirage changed its name to "MGM Resorts International", to emphasize the brand's global scope and increased non-gambling strategy.

-In April 2011 an initial public offering was announced for the MGM Macau property.
-Under the agreement, Pansy Ho would receive a 29 percent stake in the company, MGM China Holdings Ltd, which was created as a listing vehicle for the IPO.
-MGM Resorts would hold 51 percent and the public would receive 20 percent.
-MGM China raised $1.5 billion from its IPO on the Hong Kong Stock Exchange.
+In May 2011, an initial public offering was held for the MGM Macau property through a new holding company, MGM China.
+MGM retained a 51 percent interest in the company, with Pansy Ho holding a 29 percent stake, and 20 percent sold to public investors for $1.5 billion.
 In January 2013, MGM China received government approval to build its second resort in Macau.

 In 2013, MGM won state licenses to build a $1-billion resort in National Harbor, Maryland and a $950-million resort in downtown Springfield, Massachusetts.
-In May 2014, MGM broke ground on a $375-million arena on the Las Vegas Strip with sports and entertainment company AEG.

-In 2013, Foxwoods and MGM ended their relationship, and the MGM Grand at Foxwoods was renamed the Fox Tower.

-On May 1, 2014, the company broke ground on the $375-million T-Mobile Arena located behind New-New York Hotel and Casino, in partnership with AEG Live.
+In May 2014, the company broke ground on the $375-million T-Mobile Arena located behind New-New York Hotel and Casino, in partnership with AEG Live.
 The arena opened on April 6, 2016.
-In September 2014, MGM purchased the naming rights for a new baseball stadium in Biloxi, resulting in MGM Park.
-That same year, the Massachusetts Gaming Commission approved a license for MGM Springfield, an $800-million project.

 MGM sold several properties in 2015, including the Railroad Pass Casino, the Gold Strike, and properties in Reno (Circus Circus Reno and a 50 percent stake in the Silver Legacy) were sold to Eldorado Resorts for $72.5 million.